ipublikuj-archive/permissions/readme.md

 }
 ```

-In the variable **$permission** can be string with special delimiter (:), something like this:  'NameOfResource: NameOfPrivilege' or it could be an array which contain two keys - resource and privilege or it could be an object which implement IPub\Permissions\Entities\IPermission
+In the variable **$permission** can be string with special delimiter (:), something like this:  'NameOfResource:NameOfPrivilege' or it could be an array which contain two keys - resource and privilege or it could be an object which implement IPub\Permissions\Entities\IPermission

 ### Connecting roles & resources & privileges

 Each role has to contain special method **hasPermission**.
-If you create a call on your role $role->hasPermission('NameOfResource: NameOfPrivilege') and it returns TRUE, that means this role has access to this resource and privilege, in other case not.
+If you create a call on your role $role->hasPermission('NameOfResource:NameOfPrivilege') and it returns TRUE, that means this role has access to this resource and privilege, in other case not.
 So permission service create this connection automatically when you create resource and privilege.

 ## Usage